direct-axis-tech/candidate-tasks/reactjs-task1.md

 # React.js Coding Challenge

 ## Problem
-Create a React.js web application with proper login and register, that displays a list of products.
+Create a React.js web application with login and register from local storage, that displays a list of products.
+Build UI from Vite, react-bootstrap and saas for styling

 ## Requirements
 1. Login and Register page making use of local storage.
 2. Profile Page with minimum details.
-3. Fetch a list of products from an API endpoint ( fakestoreapi.com ).
+3. Fetch a list of products from an API endpoint ( fakestoreapi.com ) using axios.
 4. Display the list of products in a grid view, showing the product name, price, rating and an image using react-bootstrap
 5. Implement a filter functionality that allows users to filter products based on categories (e.g., electronics, clothing, books) or any other relevant criteria.
 6. Implement a sorting functionality that allows users to sort products by price (low to high or high to low) or any other relevant criteria.